YouAreSpecialToMe/QST/README.md

         ... # Other training args
     )
 ### Scripts
  You can use qst-70b.sh to finetune Llama-2-70b model.
-This code is based on [[QLoRA](https://github.com/artidoro/qlora) repo.
+This code is based on [QLoRA](https://github.com/artidoro/qlora) repo.
+ '''
+ bash qst-70b.sh